 This is a great tour for every wine lover who wants and learn (and taste) more about Port Wine.
-The city of Porto was highlighted by Lonely Planet has one of the top 10 best value cities and this tour just proofs this recognition is well deserved.
+The city of Porto was highlighted by Lonely Planet as one of the top 10 best-value cities and this tour just proves this recognition is well deserved.
 For a value of around €30, you get a half-day tour that takes you to 3 of the oldest Port wine cellars and gives you the opportunity to learn the history of Port wine.
-These cellars, located in Vila Nova de Gaia's riverside, provide a privileged view to the historic centre of Porto - UNESCO World Heritage Site.
+These cellars, located in Vila Nova de Gaia's riverside, provide a privileged view of the historic center of Porto - a UNESCO World Heritage Site.

 Wine Tour in the Douro Valley

 The Douro region is one of the most beautiful wine regions any wine lover can visit.
 This world heritage site by UNESCO is the oldest demarcated wine region in the world and the birthplace of the famous Port wine and also other great wines.
-Naturally, it also provides dozens of renowned wineries worth a tour but for this particular suggestion, and from a short winter break perspective, this wine tour combines three of the best wineries one can visit in a full-day.
-So, it starts at Quinta do Crasto where you'll be taken on a vineyard tour followed by lunch with a stunning view of the Douro Valley on the background.
-After lunch, Quinta Nova Luxury Winery wine tour will take you through its historical facilities, dating back from 1724, that includes the wine atelier, the barrels room, and the underground cellar where you can see the ageing wine lots.
-To end your day in the region, you'll be taken to Quinta de La rosa, a charming wine estate in the Douro Valley, and engage in a guided wine tour with an enologist where you'll have the opportunity to taste some of the winery's best wines.
+Naturally, it also provides dozens of renowned wineries worth a tour but for this particular suggestion, and from a short winter break perspective, this wine tour combines three of the best wineries one can visit in a full day.
+So, it starts at Quinta do Crasto where you'll be taken on a vineyard tour followed by lunch with a stunning view of the Douro Valley in the background.
+After lunch, the Quinta Nova Luxury Winery wine tour will take you through its historical facilities, dating back to 1724, which include the wine atelier, the barrels room, and the underground cellar where you can see the aging wine lots.
+To end your day in the region, you'll be taken to Quinta de La Rosa, a charming wine estate in the Douro Valley, and engage in a guided wine tour with an enologist where you'll have the opportunity to taste some of the winery's best wines.

 Lisbon has a vast and rich history, culture, and heritage, but it is also full of options for wine lovers.

-Departing from Lisbon, this tour takes you through Alentejo's flavours, wines, landscapes and some of its most renowned wine estates.
+Departing from Lisbon, this tour takes you through Alentejo's flavors, wines, landscapes, and some of its most renowned wine estates.

-There are much more wine tour combinations you can easily put together and create your own, the limit here is only your imagination and, unfortunately, time!
+There are many more wine tour combinations you can easily put together and create your own, the limit here is only your imagination and, unfortunately, time!